 Strike Commando is sort of like your average run of the mill actioner that is set in the Vietnam war.
 Reb Brown stars as the incredibly dull, completely undeveloped good guy who needs to find out the hidden link between Russia and Vietnam.
 He is given permission to investigate this in his own method, which means no team and no pesky commanders.
 But then once he gets captured, it means no help is coming either.

 The capture scene and escape was reminiscent of The Deer Hunter, but the movie this really ripped off was Rambo part 2.
 In part two, Rambo was sent to Vietnam by a bunch of uncaring diplomats that turned their back on him once he was out the door.
-If Deer Hunter is first rate (which it is) and if Rambo 2 (sure, that works) was second rate, then that puts Strike Commando probably in....6th rate.
+If Deer Hunter is first rate (which it is) and if Rambo 2 was second rate (sure, that works), then that puts Strike Commando probably in....6th rate.
 Yeah, this movie was not "good" in any sense.

 Doing about 5 minutes of research just now, I found something kind of odd.
 Reb Brown was mostly an action film star, nothing weird about that.
 However, it's funny cause all of his action movies are based around Vietnam.
 Now, I know there's nothing really odd about that, he was the right age and all.
 It's just funny to me that one actor would end up getting cast as a Vietnam-era soldier multiple times.
 He must've felt at the end like he practically did go to Vietnam.
 He probably spent more time on the sets of movies about Vietnam then some actual soldiers spent in Vietnam.